Penny Parker

-Penny Parker was the heroine of a series of 17 books written by Mildred Wirt (Benson) and published from 1939 through 1947.
-Penny was a high school student turned sleuth who also sporadically worked as a reporter for her father's newspaper, The Riverview Star.
-Her mother, similar to Nancy Drew's, had died some years before, so she was raised by the Parker housekeeper, Mrs. Weems.
-On her cases she is sometimes aided by her close friend, brunette Louise Sidell, and occasionally Jerry Livingston or Salt Sommers who were, respectively, a reporter and photographer for her father's paper.
+Penny Parker is the heroine of a series of 17 books written by Mildred Benson and published from 1939 through 1947.
+Penny is a high school student turned sleuth who also sporadically works as a reporter for her father's newspaper, The Riverview Star.
+Her mother, similarly to Nancy Drew's, died some years before, so she was raised by the Parker housekeeper, Mrs. Weems.
+On her cases she is sometimes aided by her close friend, brunette Louise Sidell, and occasionally Jerry Livingston or Salt Sommers who are, respectively, a reporter and photographer for her father's paper.

-The Penny Parker stories are currently (as of December 2022) in Development with Shady Hill Films as a series of feature-length episodes called "The Penny Parker Mysteries".
+The Penny Parker stories are currently (as of December 2022) in Development with Shady Hill Films as a series of feature-length episodes called The Penny Parker Mysteries.

-Benson's Reaction and Similarities to her life
+Benson's reaction and similarities to her life

 Benson, who was a newspaper reporter herself, favored Penny Parker over all the other books she wrote, including Nancy Drew.
 Her obituary quoted her as saying, " 'I always thought Penny Parker was a better Nancy Drew than Nancy is,' Mrs. Benson said in 1993.".